 There are more than just the synergies with Dragon cards available in this deck, so to truly master it you should be aware of all these potential combos too:

 - Smolderthorn Lancer requires you to have a Dragon in hand in order to activate the bonus execute effect, which should be more than achievable considering the cards in this deck list.

-- Dragon Warrior is full of ways to deal just one damage to all minions, which is handy for enabling the execute effect on Smolderthorn Lancer.
-Pair it up with Warpath, Blood Razor, Dragonmaw Scorcher and Dyn-o-matic where possible.
+- Dragon Warrior is full of ways to deal one damage to all minions, which is handy for enabling the execute effect on Smolderthorn Lancer.
+Pair it up with Warpath and Dyn-o-matic where possible.

 - There aren’t many better ways to close out the game than with Dr. Boom, Mad Genius.
 Once played you'll gain seven points of Armor (up from the usual five), your subsequently played Mechs gain the Rush mechanic, and you'll also gain five new Hero Powers which are cycled through at random:

 - For gaining armour you can use Emberscale Drake, but make sure you have a Dragon in hand before playing it or you’ll miss out on the effect.

 - When you play Archivist Elysiana for some late game reach, try to target some of your biggest or most impactful cards to keep you in the game for longer.
 Dragon Roar and Omega Assembly are two key choices.